wemake-services/wemake-vue-template/template/docs/template/production.md

 Use `yarn generate` to create static files.
 Then just deploy them.

 ## Native

 You can create new virtual server, install `node` there, then configure [`nginx`](https://nuxtjs.org/faq/nginx-proxy).

 There are a lot of tutorials about it.
-Here's [an example](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).
+Here's [an example][do-example].

 ## Docker